microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationOwner.md

 ## Description

-the `Add-EntraBetaApplicationOwner` cmdlet adds an owner to a Microsoft Entra ID application.
+the `Add-EntraBetaApplicationOwner` cmdlet Adds an owner to a Microsoft Entra ID application.

 ## Examples